Noel Preston: Career

 In various roles, Preston's focus continued to be on education, ethics, politics and spirituality.
 After a year of teaching at Charleville, Preston was accepted as a candidate for the ministry with the Methodist Church of Australia, and was subsequently ordained as a Methodist minister in October 1967, remaining a minister of the Uniting Church in Australia throughout his life.
 He has served in various social justice portfolios including inaugural Convenor of the Uniting Church's Commission on Social Responsibility (Uniting Church in Australia, Inaugural Assembly Minutes 1977); Queensland Director of the ecumenical movement Action for World Development (1976-79); Executive Officer of the Victorian Uniting Church Synod Division of Social Justice (1980-81).

 From 1987 to 2001 Preston held senior academic positions at Queensland University of Technology in applied and professional ethics.
 He was president of the Australian Association of Professional and Applied Ethics (1996–97). and from 2002 to 2017 he was an adjunct professor at Griffith University in the Key Centre for Ethics, Law, Justice and Governance.

 During his academic career he was a regular public commentator on public sector ethics, particularly in Queensland during the decade following the Fitzgerald Commission into corruption in the Queensland Government.

 Among twelve books he has sole or co-authored and edited, his textbook Understanding Ethics (Federation Press) was reissued in a revised fourth edition in 2014.
 In 2006, he published a memoir/social history: Beyond the Boundary: a memoir exploring ethics, politics and spirituality (Zeus Publications).
-(The full text of this memoir has been republished at www.noelpreston.info).

 In retirement Preston was particularly active in researching eco-theology, eco-spirituality and global ethics.
 His most recent book, (2014) Ethics with or without God (Morning Star Publishing) explores these themes.
 Its cover explains:

 "Preston owns `the Jesus story` as central to his life.
 Nonetheless, while valuing the Judaeo-Christian heritage, he rejects traditional theism and challenges claims about the uniqueness of Christian Ethics.
 More broadly, this book is for all those who quest for the common good, and who accept the need to recover and discover a spirituality that supports us in meeting contemporary, personal and social ethical challenges, regardless of religious allegiance.”

 Across his career he has initiated many social action groups.